Calculate how many boxes fit on a standard pallet, or find out how many pallets your shipment requires. Supports EUR, UK, US, and half-pallet sizes.

 | Half EUR Pallet | 80 cm | 60 cm | 14.4 cm | 220 cm | 500 kg |

-A full pallet (FTL fraction) is one complete pallet occupying its own space in the vehicle.
-LTL (Less than Truck Load) means your pallets share trailer space with other shippers, which is cheaper but may take longer.
+A full pallet is one complete pallet shipped as a dedicated unit.
+LTL (Less than Truck Load) means your pallets share trailer space with other shippers, which reduces cost but may add 1–3 days transit time.
+FTL (Full Truck Load) is when you book an entire truck — used for large volumes.
+Cargosender offers all three options.